sammuelyee/docs/cartodb-editor.md

 #### Dashboard

-After login, the Enterprise main-page allows you to quickly and easily navigate team activity.
-The dashboard is your home-base, a.k.a. the page where you are able to view and monitor your own activity maps and data, as well as access datasets and visualizations published or shared with you by team members.
+After login, the Enterprise mainpage allows you to quickly and easily navigate team activity.
+The dashboard is your homebase, a.k.a. the page where you are able to view and monitor your own activity maps and data, as well as access datasets and visualizations published or shared with you by team members.

 ####Your Maps
 On the left side of your browser you can search for maps by tag or name, view maps you have created, view maps that have been made public to the organization or shared with you for collaboration, or see maps you have liked from the community.
 The icons on the left allow you to order personal or shared maps by date, number of visits, number of likes, or create a new map from scratch.
 You can also access your own or shared datasets by selecting the drop down menu in the upper left.